Fibres Yarns Weaves 101

 Ever wondered what a Martindale rub test looks like?

-We’ve already shown a video of this <here> however of some additional interest might be the following faux leather samples that recently came back to us from the Martindale testing laboratory.
+We have already shown a video of the machine in action here.
+Of some additional interest are the following faux leather samples that recently came back to us from the Martindale testing laboratory.

 Faux Leather After Martindale Rub Test